 Both cards earn bonus Ultimate Rewards (UR) points in the same categories: Dining and Travel.
 The difference is that the Preferred earns 2 points while the Reserve earns 3 points.
-Obviously, the Reserve wins on this front.

 Travel purchases that count for bonus points include airfare, hotel stays, a car rental, and toll road fees.
 Dining purchases include restaurants, coffee shops, and bars.

 Both Sapphire cards come with various travel insurances and perks to make life easier away from home.
 The Reserve has better versions of these benefits.
 For example, the Reserve’s baggage delay insurance kicks in after 6 hours of waiting.
 The Preferred’s version of this perk kicks in after 12 hours.